In the web development community, there is an undercurrent that is set to be quite disruptive and take the developer world by storm.

 Replace your-project-name with the desired name of your project.
 This command will set up a new Laravel application using the latest 12.x development version.

-3. Explore the new features: Once your project is set up, you can start exploring the new features and enhancements in Laravel 12.
+3. Explore the new features: Once your project is set up, you can explore the Laravel 12 new features and enhancements.
 Whether testing the improved application structure or experimenting with the new real-time features, getting hands-on experience will help you understand how these changes can benefit your future projects.

 4. Provide feedback: As you explore Laravel 12, consider providing feedback to the Laravel development team.
 Reporting any bugs you encounter or suggesting improvements will contribute to the overall quality of the final release.